Vjerica Radeta: Return to parliament and after (2016–present)

 The Radicals won twenty-two seats in the 2016 parliamentary election.
 Radeta, who again received the sixth position on the party's list, was elected to a fifth term.
-The Radicals once again served in opposition, and Radeta became the deputy leader of her party's assembly group.
-At the beginning of this parliament, she was selected as one of its six deputy speakers.
-She was also a member of the committee on constitutional and legal issues; a member of the committee on the judiciary, public administration, and local self-government; a member of the committee on the rights of the child; a deputy member of the committee on administrative, budgetary, mandate, and immunity issues; and a member of the parliamentary friendship groups with Belarus, Russia, and Venezuela.
+The Progressives won the election, and the Radicals once again served in opposition.
+Radeta became the deputy leader of the SRS assembly group and was elected as one of the assembly's six deputy speakers.
+She was also a member of the committee on constitutional and legal issues, the committee on the rights of the child, and the judiciary committee; a deputy member of the administrative committee; and a member of the parliamentary friendship groups with Belarus, Russia, and Venezuela.

 Radeta insulted Democratic Alliance of Croats in Vojvodina leader Tomislav Žigmanov in May 2018, calling him an Ustasha.

 On 24 July 2018, Radeta responded to the death of Hatidža Mehmedović, founder of the Mothers of Srebrenica organization, by tweeting, "Who is going to bury her?
 The husband or sons?"
-Mehmedović's husband and two sons were killed by Serb forces in the 1995 Srebrenica massacre, and Radeta's comment was immediately condemned by several politicians and human rights groups in Serbia.
+Mehmedović's husband and two sons were killed by Serb forces in the 1995 Srebrenica massacre, and Radeta's comment was condemned by several politicians and human rights groups in Serbia.
 Zorana Mihajlović, one of Serbia's deputy prime ministers, said, "we are used to listening to the ugliest words from the [Radical Party] officials, but I could not believe that they are so shameless to offend the dead [...] this is not the shame for the Radicals, it is a disgrace for those who voted for them and brought them to the parliament."
-Representatives of the Sandžak Council for Protection of Human Rights and Freedom urged Serbian civil society and media to distance themselves from "this sublimate of fascism" and "clearly reject it and support justice for both dead and alive.”
+Representatives of the Sandžak Council for the Protection of Human Rights and Freedom urged Serbian civil society and media to distance themselves from "this sublimate of fascism" and "clearly reject it and support justice for both dead and alive.”

-Radeta deleted her Twitter account in the aftermath of this controversy. Šešelj contended that Radeta's tweet had been "clumsily" expressed and its meaning misunderstood: Radeta, he said, had meant to imply that Mehmedović's husband and sons had faked their deaths and were still alive in exile under assumed names.
-An article in the newspaper Politika from this period noted that Radeta was known for using extremely abusive language on Twitter long before this specific controversy and observed that, "it would be hard for a respectable newspaper to reprint even a fraction of the epithets that the Deputy Speaker of the Assembly of Serbia used in reference to her various opponents."
+Radeta deleted her Twitter account in the aftermath of the controversy. Šešelj contended that Radeta's tweet had been "clumsily" expressed and its meaning misunderstood; Radeta, he said, had meant to imply that Mehmedović's husband and sons had faked their deaths and were still alive in exile under assumed names.
+An article in Politika from this period noted that Radeta was known for her extremely abusive language on Twitter long before this particular controversy and observed, "it would be hard for a respectable newspaper to reprint even a fraction of the epithets that the Deputy Speaker of the Assembly of Serbia used in reference to her various opponents."

-She was given the fifth position on the SRS list in the 2020 parliamentary election and was promoted to the fourth position in the 2022 parliamentary election.
-In both cases, the list failed to cross the electoral threshold.
+Radeta was given the fifth position on the SRS list in the 2020 parliamentary election and was promoted to the fourth position for the 2022 and 2023 elections.
+In each case, the list failed to cross the electoral threshold.